-Marketing is about getting people to know, think or do something you want.
-Behavioural economics can help you change your language to make them do that, better.
+Marketing is about getting people to do something you want.
+Using behavioural economics in your online and digital content will make them do that, better.
+Can we help?
+Call the team on 020 7970 4167 or email firstname.lastname@example.org.

 7 February 20191 day